 Tip: You can’t get Annual Passholder or other discounts when you use mobile ordering.

 Mobile ordering is an easy and convenient way to get your food.
 We passed my phone around while we were waiting in line so that everyone could see the menu and order what they wanted (somehow, even though we’ve been to Disney dozens of times, my kids still never know what they want even when they are standing in front of the cashier!).
 We saved quite a bit of time and hassle using the system.
-However, it will not truly be a viable choice for us until Disney figures out a way to make it work with the dining plan, discounts, or even alternate forms of payment, like charging to your resort room/magic band.
+However, it will not truly be a viable choice for us until Disney figures out a way to make it work with discounts or alternate forms of payment, like charging to your resort room/magic band.

 Mobile ordering saves you time; using an experienced travel agent can save you time AND money.
 Let Patricia at All For Dreams Travel help you plan your Disney vacation!